-Ruth has been criticized for denying she knew of her older sister's CIA employment.
-To some JFK conspiracy believers this was proof Ruth had to be lying, because how could someone not know that about an older sister.
+Ruth has been criticized by some JFK assassination research acolytes for denying she knew of her older sister's CIA employment.
+To some, this served as proof Ruth was untruthful, because how could someone not know that about an older sister.
+And if she knew, how could she not broadcast that to the world.
 Ruth and her older sister were quite a few years apart in age and it is not obvious how close they were in adult life, and they lived in different parts of the country.
-On Quora someone asked how much family members of CIA employees typically know about the family member's CIA employment.
+On the online Quora, someone asked how much family members of CIA employees typically know about the family member's CIA employment.
 A comment in response is identified as from Brian Scott Gregory, Public Affairs Officer at the National Security Agency (referring to overt employment):